|March 18th-20th 2019||London|

 This programme highlights the challenges and trends, sets out the “new normal”, shares best practice from industry leaders and shows attendees just how to make a difference that will deliver enhanced performance for the bank in this digital age.

 Changes seem never ending:

-- Pace of technology changes and impact from the likes of Amazon, Google, Apple, Facebook and Microsoft as well as other social media giants especially from the “East”
+- Impact from the likes of Amazon, Google, Apple, Facebook and Microsoft as well as other social media giants especially from the “East”

-- The impact of “big data” and the associated demand for more personalisation from customers – the new ”oil” and how to extract value
+- The impact of “Big Data” and the associated demand for more personalisation from customers – the new ”oil” and how to extract value

-- Distribution challenges – Branches?
+- Distribution challenges in a digital world – Branches?
 No branches?
 Self-service?
 Automated locations?
 Mobile?
 Third party arrangements?

-- Move from transaction orientation to advice/guidance and the associated impact on future skills requirements – driving higher sales at lower cost with better service delivery
+- Move from transaction orientation to advice / guidance and the associated impact on future skills requirements – driving higher sales at lower cost with better service delivery

 - Increasing regulation and compliance challenges